elinor-code/Eldoria-bot/PRIVACY_POLICY.md

 **16.1** Your data may be transferred to and processed in countries or jurisdictions outside of your country of residence.
 These countries may have data protection laws that differ from the laws of your jurisdiction.

-**16.2** By using the Service, you consent to the transfer, storage, and processing of your data in jurisdictions where the Developer, its Subprocessors, or their infrastructure providers operate.
+**16.2** By using the Service, you consent to the transfer, storage, and processing of your data in jurisdictions where the Developer, its service providers, or their infrastructure providers operate.

 **16.3** Where required by applicable law (e.g., EU Standard Contractual Clauses or equivalent transfer mechanisms), the Developer will ensure that appropriate safeguards are in place to protect your data during international transfers.